Drop in Commodities Damps U.S. Stocks

 ADVERTISEMENT

 Commodity prices slid across the board, putting pressure on shares of energy companies.
 U.S. crude oil for June delivery declined 4.8% to $45.52 a barrel, settling at its lowest level since November.
-Energy shares in the S&P 500 fell 1.7%, with Dow component Chevron falling 1.7%.
+Energy shares in the S&P 500 fell 1.9%, with Dow component Chevron falling 1.91, or 1.8%, to 104.81.

 Metals slid amid concerns about Chinese demand for commodities such as steel and iron.
 Copper for May delivery fell 1.2% to $2.5020 a pound, its lowest settlement since January, while gold for May delivery slid 1.6% to $1226.50 an ounce in its biggest one-day slide since December.

-Government bonds slipped Thursday, with the yield on the 10-year U.S. Treasury note rising to 2.352%, according to Tradeweb, from 2.309% on Wednesday.
+Government bonds slipped Thursday, with the yield on the 10-year U.S. Treasury note rising to 2.354% from 2.309% on Wednesday.
 Yields rise as bond prices fall.

-"For the first time since the European sovereign debt crisis broke out, we have a synchronized economic upswing in almost all continental European economies," said Frank Engels, head of multi-asset portfolios at Union Investment.

-The Shanghai Composite Index fell 0.3%, ending lower for a third straight session, after a measure of service-sector activity in China hit its lowest level in nearly a year for April.
+The Shanghai Composite Index fell 0.3%, ending lower for a third straight session, after service-sector activity in China hit its lowest level in nearly a year for April.

-"I don't see catastrophe, but I do think there's a lot of complacency in emerging-market assets around China," said Tina Byles Williams, chief investment officer and chief executive at FIS Group.

-South Korean equities powered to record highs, adding 1% Thursday, while Japan's markets were closed for a holiday.
+South Korean equities powered to fresh highs, adding 1% Thursday, while Japan's markets were closed for a holiday.

 Write to Akane Otani at akane.otani@wsj.com and Riva Gold at riva.gold@wsj.com